tinkernerd/TinkerVault/Notes/Add User to Sudoers or Sudo Group.md

 ---
 title: How to Add User to Sudoers or Sudo Group
 type: Resource
 tags:
   - linux
   - sudo
 dateCreated: 2024-09-21T23:35:00
+category: Linux
 ---

 # How to Add User to Sudoers or Sudo Group